MarzenkaS/catch-your-tea/README.md

 ![]()

 My Account
-- Allows user to create an account or log in
+- Allows user to create an account or log in and after log out
 - Username, password and password confirmation are required, email (optional)
+- It allows user to see ,my profile' and from there Order History and delivery information
+- Site owner has Product Management site from where can add a new product for selling

 ![]()